zot/go-fltk/README.md

 * fltk.Handle(event *Event) runs the widget's event handler (if there is one) and returns what the handler returned (1 means the widget used the event, 0 means it did not)
 * fltk.ContinueEvent(status int) allows FLTK to continue processing.
 If you do not call this, the GUI will hang.

-By default, widgets have empty handlers, so you can treat fltk as an event stream if you like, instead of using event handlers (wait for an event, process the event yourself), which may lend itself well to using Go channels, since Go-FLTK operations are safe to use in goroutines.
+By default, widgets have empty handlers, so you can treat fltk as an event stream if you like, instead of using event handlers (wait for an event, process the event yourself), which may lend itself well to using Go channels, since Go FLTK operations are safe to use in goroutines.
 That boils down to four ways you can deal with events:

 	case 1, process an event after the widget handles it: